RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/rocSOLVER/Introduction.rst

 rocsolver_getrs_strided_batched x      x          x             x
 =============================== ====== ====== ============== ==============

-Benchmarking and testing
+Benchmarking and Testing
 ==========================

-Additionaly, rocSOLVER has a basic/preliminary infrastructure for testing and benchmarking similar to that of rocBLAS.
+For testing and benchmarking, rocSOLVER has a basic/preliminary infrastructure similar to rocBLAS.

-On a normal installation, clients should be located in the directory **<rocsolverDIR>/build/clients/staging**.
+On a normal installation, clients are located in the directory **<rocsolverDIR>/build/clients/staging**.

 **rocsolver-test** executes a suite of `Google tests <https://github.com/google/googletest>`_ (*gtest*) that verifies the correct functioning of the library; the results computed by rocSOLVER, for random input data, are compared with the results computed by